khcrysalis/ssalggnikool.xyz/src/content/blog/mass-deletion.md

 ---

+This part of the blog will show you how to successfully* delete your messages within given channels/dms, without risking your account and by using Discord's built-in systems.

 ## Prerequisites

 - You **need** your Data Package for Discord to delete all your messages within a given channel, you can request this from Discord by going to